DarkCaster/OpenWrt-1505-Custom/README.md

 ## Glibc changes (for glibc builds)

 * glibc source revision is updated to newer version
 * Added various patches for secuirity fixes, minor performance improvements.
-Added some fixes from openSUSE distibution.
+  Added some fixes from openSUSE GNU/Linux distribution.

 ## Kernel patches and config changes